Finite topological space: Connectivity

 Connectivity in a finite space X is best understood by considering the specialization preorder ≤ on X. We can associate to any preordered set X a directed graph Γ by taking the points of X as vertices and drawing an edge x → y whenever x ≤ y.
 The connectivity of a finite space X can be understood by considering the connectivity of the associated graph Γ.

 In any topological space, if x ≤ y then there is a path from x to y.
 One can simply take f(0) = x and f(t) = y for t > 0.
-It is easily to verify that f is continuous.
+It is easy to verify that f is continuous.
 It follows that the path components of a finite topological space are precisely the (weakly) connected components of the associated graph Γ. That is, there is a topological path from x to y if and only if there is an undirected path between the corresponding vertices of Γ.